-Specify an installed location for an illuminator, in contrast to the place it is actually built.
-This path is recorded in the object files for ntrace to find the event map and format tables (see "Using NightTrace With Illuminators" on page 5-14).
+Specifies an installed location for an illuminator, in contrast to the location where it is actually built.
+This path is recorded in the object files for ntrace to find the event map and format tables (see "Using NightTrace with Illuminators" on page 5-75).

-Include or exclude functions from getting entry and return events based on the functions' names.
+Includes or excludes functions from getting entry and return events based on the functions' names.
 Multiple instances of these options may be specified.
 The last one specified that matches a function's name determines whether that function is included or excluded.
 Excluded functions are not included in the --populate output.